rahulchauhan3j/Metacrafters-Solidity-Challenges/README.md

 # Metacrafters Solidity Challenges

-This project contains solution to Metacrafters challenge solutions for Intermediate Solidity Course
+This project contains solution to Metacrafters challenge solutions for Intermediate Solidity Course.

 Try running some of the following tasks: